How To Write An A-Grade Literature Review:

 Similar to Method 3 above, you can leverage other students’ dissertations.
 All you have to do is skim through literature review chapters of existing dissertations related to your topic and you’ll find a gold mine of potential literature.
 Usually, your university will provide you with access to previous students’ dissertations, but you can also find a much larger selection in the following databases:

 Keep in mind that dissertations and theses are not as academically sound as published, peer-reviewed journal articles (because they’re written by students, not professionals), so be sure to check the credibility of any sources you find using this method.
 You can do this by assessing the citation count of any given article in Google Scholar.
 If you need help with assessing the credibility of any article, or with finding relevant research in general, you can chat with one of our Research Specialists.

 Alright – with a good base of literature firmly under your belt, it’s time to move onto the next step.

 Once you’ve built a little treasure trove of articles, it’s time to get reading and start digesting the information – what does it all mean?

 While I present steps one and two (hunting and digesting) as sequential, in reality, its more of a back and forth tango – you’ll read a little, then have an idea, spot a new citation, or a new potential variable, and then go back to searching for articles.
 This is perfectly natural – through the reading process, your thoughts will develop, new avenues might crop up, directional adjustments might arise.
 This is, after all, one of the main purposes of the literature review process (i.e. to familiarise yourself with the current state of research in your field).

 As you’re working through your treasure chest, it’s essential that you simultaneously start organising the information.
-There are three aspects to this:
+There are three

 - Logging reference information